Bionic75-BionicKeyboards/.github/profile/README.md

 The _Bionic75_ is a 75% multi-layout, rapid disassembly, ultra-low latency wireless, ultra-low power, RGB keyboard.
 It has a compact 83 key ISO layout and 82 key ANSI layout.

-It has a magnetic daughterboard connector and is designed with a CNC machined CNC aluminum case that uses a ball catch system.
+It has a magnetic daughterboard connector and is designed with a CNC machined aluminum case that uses a ball catch system.

-The _Bionic75_ supports ZMK and QMK firmware.
+The _Bionic75_ supports QMK firmware.

 ![Bionic75_ISO_Layout](https://github.com/user-attachments/assets/0fedb576-de96-4a30-a345-d2d17c7a4963)